palaeoware/trevosim/JOSS/paper.md

 ### No selection

 Another new addition is a no selection mode -- when this is enabled (disabled by default), organisms for replication are chosen from the playing field at random, rather than using fitness to determine replication probability.
-When this option is enabled, the simulation functions under drift, allowing study of e.g. neutral vs selective regimes.
+When this option is enabled, the simulation functions under drift, allowing study of e.g. neutral vs. selective regimes.

 ### Playing field mixing